bep/alfn/README.md

 # alfn

-**alfn** (Aggregated Latest Filtered News) is a great little tool to creat your own RSS feed about only the stuff you´re really interested in!
+**alfn** (Aggregated Latest Filtered News) is a great little tool to create your own RSS feed about only the stuff you´re really interested in!
+Just configure it with the feeds to watch and what to watch for, and just sit back and wait for the updates.

 ## Install